franceFRLTR

 Common Delay Causes

-Weather conditions affecting vessel movement and schedules.
+Weather conditions affecting shipping schedules.

 Weather conditions and peak season congestion factors